 What are leadership Skills?

 Leadership skills refer to the learnable abilities that enable leaders to perform at their best and achieve their goals.
 You can acquire leadership skills through experience and deliberate training.
+It is one of the most crucial soft skills.

 In a VUCA world, leaders may sometime often lead in the dark because the situation is ever-changing.
 Some leadership skills which are highly-important decades ago are now obsolete.
 Universal skills like communication and interpersonal relationships remain relevant but are now used in different ways.